 Consultation between the stakeholders should take place at an early stage.
 In general, development of all structures mentioned in this section must not prejudice the safe use of Traffic Separation Schemes, Inshore Traffic Zones, recognised sea-lanes and safe access to anchorages, harbours and places of refuge.

-On a case-by-case basis, National Authorities may consider establishing Exclusion or Safety Zones and areas to be avoided in order to prohibit or restrict vessels from entering areas of man-made Structures..
+On a case-by-case basis, Competent Authorities (AtoN) may consider establishing Exclusion or Safety Zones and areas to be avoided in order to prohibit or restrict vessels from entering areas of man-made Structures.
 Such information must be identified on the nautical charts and publications and promulgated through Maritime Safety Information (MSI).

-The National Authority shall bear in mind that the marking recommendations herein may be adjusted based on risk assessments that consider background lighting, traffic density, proximity to ports, proximity to dangers, tidal considerations and other factors.
+The Competent Authority (AtoN) shall bear in mind that the marking guidelines herein may be adjusted based on risk assessments that consider background lighting, traffic density, proximity to ports, proximity to dangers, tidal considerations and other factors.

 In order to avoid confusion from a high-density of AtoN (and other general lighting), it is recommended that full consideration be given to the use of synchronised lights, different light characters and varied light ranges.

 There has been some evidence that sea-bed erosion, at the bases of offshore renewable energy installations in areas of strong tides or currents has resulted in significant deposits of material in other locations.
-National Authorities may consider fitting depth-monitoring devices to such installations to measure erosion.
-This may need to be considered when approving wave and tidal energy extraction proposals / locations.
+Monitoring of the bathymetry by the operator may need to be considered when approving offshore renewable energy installation proposals / locations.

-Power cables between offshore energy devices and the Offshore Sub Station, and between the Offshore Sub Station and the shore should be sufficiently trenched to avoid exposure from erosion / sand migration or trawling activities.
-Where burial depth is not achieved, or the cable is exposed on/above the seabed additional risk mitigation requirements are recommended.
-These will vary on the navigable depth of water and may include MSI and additional AtoN if the National Authority deems them necessary.

 MARKING

 The general rules for the marking of Offshore Structures are as follows:

-If implemented, it is recommended that fog signals meet the minimum requirements identified by the National Authority authorizing the development of the off shore structure.
+If implemented, it is recommended that Hazard Warning Signals (HWS) meet the minimum requirements identified by the Competent Authority (AtoN) authorizing AtoN for the development of the off shore structure.

-Where there is a requirement to identify a particular structure, a radar beacon (Racon) or Automated Identification System (AIS) AtoN may be fitted.
-The character and code length shall be determined by the National Authority.
+Where there is a requirement to remotely identify a particular structure a radar beacon (Racon) and/or an Automatic Identification System (AIS) AtoN may be fitted.

-The National Authority may consider that a group of structures located close together can be marked as one single platform or structure.
+The Competent Authority (AtoN) may consider that a group of structures located close together can be marked as one single platform or structure.

-The National Authority may consider that buoys or beacons are placed to mark the perimeter of a group of structures, to mark channels through a group of structures, or to mark any fixed structure while being erected or dismantled.
-The characteristics of such marks shall be determined by the National Authority in accordance with the IALA Maritime Buoyage System (MBS).
+The Competent Authority (AtoN) may consider that buoys or beacons are placed to mark the perimeter of a group of structures, to mark channels through a group of structures, submerged structures, or to mark any fixed structure while being erected or dismantled.
+The characteristics of such marks shall be determined by the Competent Authority (AtoN) in accordance with the IALA Maritime Buoyage System (MBS).

-Where underwater obstructions, such as submerged wells, pipelines or breakwaters, are considered to be a hazard to surface borne vessels, it is recommended that they are adequately marked in accordance with the MBS.

-The Hydrographic Office must be informed of the marking, location and extent of any man-made structure, to permit the appropriate charting.
+The relevant Hydrographic Office must be informed of the marking, location and extent of any man-made structure, to permit the appropriate charting.

 Notices to Mariners must be issued to publicise the establishment of a man-made structure(s) / field.
 The Notice to Mariners has to include the marking, location and extent of such structure(s) / fields.

-The National Authority should be satisfied that the selected lighting has a suitable Nominal Range and sufficient autonomy to remain powered through all seasonal conditions – especially in higher latitudes.
+The Competent Authority (AtoN) should be satisfied that the selected lighting has a suitable Nominal Range and sufficient autonomy to remain powered through all seasonal conditions especially in higher latitudes.

 The aviation authorities may require additional marking of the structure(s).